Benjam11n/Quickie/README.md

 ## Notes

-- For local development, you need at least MONGODB_URI and NEXTAUTH_SECRET
+- For local development, you need at least MONGODB_URI and AUTH_SECRET
 - OAuth providers (GitHub/Google) are optional but recommended for testing social login
 - Email functionality can be tested with Resend's test domain in development
 - For production, update all callback URLs to your production domain